waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Daily Events:** The FRUIT_TREE on Route 30 might provide a berry daily.
 I need to check it again later.

 ## Actionable Plans
-- Explore the northern part of Route 30 to find better training spots or unfought trainers.
+- Continue exploring the northern part of Route 30 and reach Violet City.